tr33m4n/utilities/README.md

 - `$dataCollection->set` Set an item to the data collection
 - `$dataCollection->get` Get an item from the data collection
+- `$dataCollection->add` Add a key value pair array to the data collection
 - `$dataCollection->has` Check if an item exists in the data collection
 - `$dataCollection->setAll` Bulk set items to the data collection
 - `$dataCollection->getAll` Get all items set against the data collection